stpierre/resume/resume.rst

 | 5000 St. Paul Avenue
 | Lincoln, NE 68504

-.. group extended-experience

 Unix Systems Administrator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 May 2004 - May 2010

-* Maintained a network of around 40 Linux and Solaris servers and
-  managed their integration and interoperation with over 1,000 Mac,
-  Windows, and Linux desktops
-* Implemented and maintained a Storage Area Network to centralize
-  storage needs and support clustering
 * Introduced and maintained clustering and load balancing for LDAP,
   email, web services, and file services to increase uptime and
   robustness of services
 * Created and maintained configuration management, standardized build,
   and bare-metal recovery procedures to achieve consistency and
   reproducibility
-* Implemented disk-to-disk-to-disk backup systems, ensuring that all
-  machines are properly backed up for both file restores and disaster
-  recovery
-* Garnered significant long-term savings by replacing the email and
-  spam filtering infrastructure with equivalent open source software

 Network Assistant
 ~~~~~~~~~~~~~~~~~